nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 y_test = test_df.droplevel('datetime').index.unique().get_level_values('label').to_series()
 ```

+## 4. Run sktime algorithms on the light curves

+We choose to use [sktime](https://www.sktime.net/en/stable/index.html) algorithms beacuse it is a library of many algorithms specifically tailored to time series datasets.
+It is based on the sklearn library so syntax is familiar to many users.

+Types of classifiers are listed [here](https://www.sktime.net/en/stable/api_reference/classification.html).

+This notebook will invert the actual workflow and show you a single example of the algorithm which best fits the data and has the most accurate classifier.
+Then it will show how to write a for loop over a bunch of classifiers before narrowing it down to the most accurate.

++++

-### 3.2 Check that the data types are ok for sktime
+### 4.1 Check that the data types are ok for sktime

 ```{code-cell} ipython3
 #ask sktime if it likes the data type of X_train